haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/env/setup-notifications.md

 -   How much detail do you want to see in the logs (see [Log levels](#log-levels))?
 -   Where do you want to set up notifications (Integration, Staging, Production)?

-For example, during initial development you may prefer email notifications that show detailed logs about your Integration environment to help you debug issues before deploying to the Staging environment.
+例如， during initial development you may prefer email notifications that show detailed logs about your Integration environment to help you debug issues before deploying to the Staging environment.
 When you are ready to deploy to the Staging or Production environment, you may prefer a Slack message that contains less detailed information.

 {% include note.html type="info" content="The configuration file used to set up notifications is at the root of your project directory, so it applies when you push changes to any environment.
 If you want to customize notifications per environment, you must modify the configuration file before pushing it to that environment." %}